gotchoices/MyCHIPs/lib/agent3/doc/README.md

 TODO:
 - Change SQL schema to allow ent_type to have more that one VARCHAR
-- Quick explanation of how typescript works and run tsc
 - Move usergeneration from ./simdock start sim to Agent Cluster setup code
 - Add environment variables to runsim.sh
 - Use async/await and promises instead of callback hell